snugghash/homomorphically-encrypted-bank/researchLog.md

 - 1250; Pass the .so cpython compiled file as a "--file" option.
 Works.
 - 1340; Error where the map simply hangs without even calling the keygen function.
 - 1354; Solved, unknown solution.
 Only add debug prints and timers and it just gets solved?
 Got a transient socket error, also unsolved, with resolved itself after restart.
+20190213
+- 0600; Check the different formats (adn requirement of port specification) for createStream and createDirectStream